davydovanton/novel/README.md

 Key concepts:

-- Immutable objects only;
+- Immutable objects only.
 - No global state.
-It means that you need to use IoC or containers by yourself;
+It means that you need to use IoC or containers by yourself.
-- Context object as a state of SAGA and only one way to get data in each command;
+- Context object as a state of SAGA and only one way to get data in each command.
-- Monads as a result value for each step and full saga flow;
+- Monads as a result value for each step and full saga flow.

 Dependencies:

 - `dry-monads` as a result values for everything.
 Also, saga commands works only with result monads;
 - `dry-types` as a DTO builder for context object;
-- `state_machines` gem as a main state machine implementation;
+- `state_machines` gem as a main state machine implementation.

 ## Installation